Funding

 Financial Wellness Program

 The mission of UCLA’s Financial Wellness Program is to empower all Bruins to confidently navigate their finances in a way that supports their overall well-being.
-This program fosters financial literacy skills through workshops, coaching and online educational efforts.
-They created a Undocumented Student Scholarship Hunt.
+This program fosters financial literacy skills through workshops, coaching, and online educational efforts.
+They created an Undocumented Student Scholarship Hunt.